Labile blood products

 Contraindications

 Red blood cells must not be used when anemia can be treated with specific medications.
-Hypovolemia without significant red cell mass deficit is best treated with crystalloid or colloid solutions.
+Packed red blood cells are not indicated in the treatment of non-hemorrhagic hypovolemia.

 Dosage and administration